Economic growth of companies

 The direct effects of Open Science on the economic growth of companies will be difficult to capture and to isolate.
 Beyond information that is accessible in scientometric databases (e.g., patents, publications databases), little data is readily available about company-level benefits from or adoption of Open Science practices.
 In addition, the potential effects outlined above can be subject to confounding factors which will make a clear attribution of causal effects to Open Science difficult.
 Impacts might materialise only over a longer time frame, adding to the difficulty in capturing them.

-Some studies have attempted to investigate Open Science impacts, such as the potential costs and cost savings derived from improving the availability of FAIR data (European Commission, 2018), or the impact of Open Access on patenting activities (Probst et al., 2023).
+Some studies have attempted to investigate Open Science impacts, such as the potential costs and cost savings derived from improving the availability of FAIR data (Cost-benefit analysis for FAIR research data: cost of not having FAIR research data 2018), or the impact of Open Access on patenting activities (Probst et al. 2023).
 None of those have studied the growth of individual companies.
-The impact of Open Data on the economy has been researched more widely (see, e.g., World Bank, 2014; European Commission Directorate General for Communications Networks, Content and Technology, 2020).
+The impact of Open Data on the economy has been researched more widely (e.g., Andrew (2014); Huyer (2020)).

 While difficult to measure and largely untested, the PathOS project nonetheless has the intention to better quantify the impact of different Open Science practices.
 This indicator therefore proposes an approach to research the impact of Open Science on the growth of companies.